- Manual acupuncture

 For Healthcare Professionals

-Acupuncture, an important component of Traditional Chinese Medicine (TCM), originated more than 2,000 years ago.
-Treatment involves stimulation of one or more predetermined points on the body with needles, heat (moxibustion), pressure (acupressure), or electricity for therapeutic effect.
+Acupuncture is an integral component of Traditional Chinese Medicine (TCM) that originated more than 2,000 years ago.
+Treatment involves stimulation of one or more predetermined points on the body with needles, heat (moxibustion), pressure (acupressure), or electricity (electroacupuncture, EA) for therapeutic effect.

-Acupuncture is beneficial for osteoarthritis of the knee (1) (2) (3), chronic mechanical neck pain (4), Bell palsy (72), and fibromyalgia symptoms (5).
+Acupuncture is beneficial for osteoarthritis of the knee (1) (2) (3), chronic neck pain (4), Bell’s palsy (72), and fibromyalgia symptoms (5).
 Acupressure (6) and acupuncture (7) (8) (9) were superior to physical therapy and/or usual care in treating patients with low back pain.
-Acupuncture reduced high blood pressure (10)and the severity of hot flashes in postmenopausal women (11) .
-Acupuncture is as effective as counseling in reducing symptoms of depression (77), but had mixed results for treating major depressive disorder (12) (13).
-In addition, studies show benefits of acupuncture for peripheral neuropathy (14), including that associated with diabetes (15), AIDS (16) (17), and chemotherapy (18) (19) (80).
-It also reduced the risk of stroke in patients with traumatic brain injury (78).
-Data from clinical trials support use of acupuncture for chronic headache (20) (21) (22), but there was no difference between true and sham acupuncture.
-However, the treatments were more effective compared with a no acupuncture control (23).
-Conclusions from a meta-analysis show that acupuncture is an effective treatment for chronic pain (67).
+Acupuncture reduced high blood pressure (10) and hot flash severity (11) in postmenopausal women.
+It was shown to be as effective as counseling for depression symptoms (77), but had mixed results for treating major depressive disorder (12) (13).
+Acupuncture reduced stroke risk in patients with traumatic brain injury (78).
+Data from clinical trials also support its use for chronic headache (20) (21) (22), and although there was no difference between true and sham acupuncture, both treatments were more effective compared with a no-acupuncture control (23).